FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 Here, the coefficient `α` (in the `leakyrelu` below), is set to 0.2.
 Empirically,
 this value allows for good training of the network (based on prior experiments).
 It has also been found that Dropout ensures a good generalization of the learned network, so we will use that below.
-As a final non-linearity, we use the `sigmoid` activation function.
+Dropout is usually active when training a model and inactive in inference.
+Flux automatically sets the training mode when alling the model in a gradient context.As a final non-linearity, we use the `sigmoid` activation function.

 ```julia
 discriminator = Chain(Dense(n_features, 1024, x -> leakyrelu(x, 0.2f0)),